To preview all available dates and pricing click 'Register' above.

 - What the process of vulcanisation entails and its importance in achieving consistent product performance and what the effects can be if it is not optimised

 - The processes involved in converting the raw materials into finished products including mixing technology, extrusion, moulding and other processes.
 The Processes are described and the important central parameters highlighted.

 - Environmental factors that can cause degradation of rubber compounds

 - The effects that heat and chemicals have on the polymer network and finished propertie

 - Methods of protection

 Key Mechanical Properties

 - An overview of recycling rubber and the waste rubber market.
-A review of the various techniques and technologies that have been developed for recycling and re-using waste rubber and a summary of the many products that can be manufactured from recycled rubber, includng new rubber compounds, thermoplastic rubbers, composites with thermosets, construction products, fuel oils and energy generation products and recovered carbon black.
+A review of the various techniques and technologies that have been developed for recycling and re-using waste rubber and a summary of the many products that can be manufactured from recycled rubber

 - An appreciation of the static and dynamic behaviour of elastomers and the influence of service parameters such as temperature, strain rates and environment, viscoelasticity is described and its consequences on product performance examined.

-- Syndicate sessions on a range of problems designed to reinforce the core topics and give opportunity for discussion and debate.
+- Syndicate sessions relating to material selection and design problems help to reinforce the core topics and create opportunity for discussion and debate.